The India Guide

 Jodhpur

-Where to Shop
+Where To Shop

 Aside from handicraft and antique stores, I didn't find a ton of great boutiques.
 That said, right beside the Stepwell is Royal Blue, an adorable shop with unique styles and a fun assortment for men and women.

-Lake como of India
+Lake Como of India

 Udaipur